System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Introduction

-As modern systems grow increasingly complex, entirely or partially unknown system dynamics has motivated the development of \textit{system identification} methods.
-Given only a single trajectory of length $T$, the primary challenge to estimate the underlying system dynamics arise from the temporal correlation among states.
-One of the earliest approaches was the classical least-squares method (see Chapter II, \cite{koopmans1950statistical}), which achieves an estimation error of $\mathcal{O}(1/\sqrt{T})$ as $T \to \infty$.
-This idea was revisited in recent works \citep{simchowitz2018learning, sarkar2019near}, which established non-asymptotic guarantees, showing that an error of $\mathcal{O}(1/\sqrt{T})$ is indeed optimal and attained by the least-squares once $T$ exceeds a finite threshold.
-However, these approaches are limited to the case of zero-mean independent factors; in other words, they are applicable only in the presence of noise.
-To address this limitation, non-smooth convex estimators have been studied from a non-asymptotic perspective, such as the $\ell_2$-norm or the $\ell_1$-norm estimator \citep{yalcin2024exact, kim2024prevailing}.
-These estimators, however, now primarily account for adversarial attacks but do not incorporate stochastic noise.
-To the best of our knowledge, system identification using a single trajectory under the simultaneous presence of noise and attacks has received limited attention.
-One notable exception is \cite{simchowitz2019semi}, which introduces known control inputs with zero mean at each time $t$ and models the attack as being designed based on the information history up to time $t-1$; however, the attack cannot use the information of the current state, as opposed to a standard definition of adversarial attacks.
+The primary challenge in estimating the underlying system dynamics $\bar A$ arises from the temporal correlation among states and the resulting convolved effects of the disturbances $\{w_t\}_{t=0}^{T-1}$.
+One of the earliest approaches was the classical least-squares method (see Chapter II, \cite{koopmans1950statistical}), which achieves an estimation error of $\mathcal{O}(1/\sqrt{T})$ as $T \to \infty$ when $\{w_t\}_{t=0}^{T-1}$ constitutes a persistent zero-mean independent noise.
+This idea was revisited in recent works \cite{simchowitz2018learning, sarkar2019near}, which established non-asymptotic guarantees, showing that an error of $\mathcal{O}(1/\sqrt{T})$ is indeed optimal and attained by the least-squares once $T$ exceeds a finite threshold.
+To address the case where $\{w_t\}_{t=0}^{T-1}$ consists of a sparse nonzero-mean adversarial attack, non-smooth convex estimators have been studied from a non-asymptotic perspective, such as the $\ell_2$-norm or the $\ell_1$-norm estimator \cite{yalcin2024exact, kim2025prevailing}.
+The two primary classes of estimators correspond to the following optimization problems:

+It is worth noting that the least-squares method is a \textit{mean-based estimator} that averages out persistent noise under zero-mean assumption, whereas the $\ell_1$-norm estimator is a \textit{median-based estimator} that filters out any attacks of an adversarial nature under zero-median assumption.
+Despite their individual efficacy, both approaches face a critical blind spot.
+The former approach is limited to zero-mean noise and fails against adversarial attacks, since biased disturbances do not average to zero.
+The latter approach, while robust to sparse attacks that occur with probability smaller than 0.5 and thus have a zero-median, cannot overcome persistent noise since it is almost never exactly zero and may fail to maintain a median close to zero.
+This leads to the central challenge of system identification: \textit{in practice, the underlying nature of the disturbances is unknown in advance}, whether they are noise, attacks, or the composition of both.